County Office of Education Innovation Hub

 - COE IH members will invest in our theory of change that COEs are an important part of the systemic integration process.

 - COE Community of Practice – This community of practice (COP) brings together staff from a variety of roles representing County Offices of Education (COEs) across the state.
 The outcome of the COP is to build capacity for COEs to support environmental literacy and sustainability efforts across the campus, curriculum, community and culture subsystems in schools and districts in their region.
 This is done at the COP by sharing best practices and resources that address common issues related to expanding access to environmental literacy and sustainability education.
 Members meet every two months during the 2022-2023 school year.
+Register here.

-- Call to Action (2020) – Educating Every California Student In, About, and For the Environment: A Call to Action for County, District, and Educational Leaders details how environmental literacy supports district and state goals around Local Control Accountability Plans and the California Multi-tiered System of Support, including: basic services, standards implementation, course access, universal design for learning, parent involvement, student engagement, school climate, culturally responsive teaching, student achievement, and social–emotional learning.
+- Educating Every California Student In, About, and For the Environment: A Call to Action for County, District, and Educational Leaders (2020) – This details how environmental literacy supports district and state goals around Local Control Accountability Plans and the California Multi-Tiered System of Support, including basic services, standards implementation, course access, universal design for learning, parent involvement, student engagement, school climate, culturally responsive teaching, student achievement, and social–emotional learning.

-- Community-Based Partner Network Toolkit (2021) This toolkit has been designed to help county offices of education, school districts, and community-based partners establish and maintain networks to expand environmental literacy within California’s K–12 educational landscape.
+- Community-Based Partner Network Toolkit (2021) – This toolkit has been designed to help county offices of education, school districts, and community-based partners establish and maintain networks to expand environmental literacy within California’s TK–12 educational landscape.
 The toolkit includes sections on types of community-based partners and networks, guidance for networks at different stages, self-assessment rubrics, and more.

-- CAELI Community-Based Partner Hub (2021) supported by Green Guardians.
-The Hub promotes environmental literacy by building educator awareness of community-based partners (CBP) and their products and services and fosters educator-CBP relationships for increased student enrichment and engagement.nThe goals of the Hub are to increase the visibility and access to environmental education community-based partners and be a reliable central repository for districts, schools, and teachers to identify programs that align with their local needs and meet educational standards.
+- CAELI Partner Portal (2022) is supported by Green Guardians.
+The Portal promotes environmental literacy by building educator awareness of community-based partners (CBP) and their programs and resources s and fosters educator-CBP relationships for increased student enrichment and engagement.
+The goals of the Hub are to increase the visibility and access to environmental education community-based partners and be a reliable central location for districts, schools, and teachers to identify programs that align with their local needs and meet educational standards.

 - Teacher Call to Action Toolkit (2022) – A three-part publication developed for educators by educators.
 Part 1: The Imperatives for Environmental Literacy defines the field and recounts its development in California.
 Part 2: Voices from the Field presents case studies of effective instruction at every grade level.
 Part 3: Roadmap for Instruction describes steps to increase Environmental Literacy integration.
 Discussion and reflection questions in each section will help move along your practice, individually or with your colleagues.